nexon33/EvilPuppetJS/README.md

 ## Overview

-EvilPuppet is a proof-of-concept man-in-the-middle tool that uses Puppeteer in the background to capture and stream HTML content to a target browser.
+EvilPuppet is a proof-of-concept (MITM)man-in-the-middle tool that uses Puppeteer in the background to capture and stream HTML content to a target browser.
 More than just streaming, it provides an interface that allows the target browser to remotely control the Puppeteer browser instance, simulating a real user's actions.

 ## Features